breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 ## Promises

 A promise is nothing more than the result of an asynchronous operation.
-It represents the completion or failure of that result in form of object provided by the promise.
+It represents the completion or failure of that result in form of the object provided by the promise.

 #### A promise has 3 different states:
 + ***Pending***: promise result has not been determined yet because the asynchronous operation has not been completed.
-+ ***Fulfilled***: it is when asynchronous operation is finished and the promise returned a value as an object.
++ ***Fulfilled***: it is when the asynchronous operation is finished and the promise returned a value as an object.
 + ***Rejected***: it takes place when the operation failed.